mtalyat/Minty-Engine/README.md

 # Minty Engine
 A 3D game engine.

 NOTE: This project is in development.
 More info on how to use, etc. will come in due time.
+Please check out the development branch for the most recent features that have been added.

 ## About